joe-editor/joe/docs/man.md

-character not otherwise specified, __&__ to match the character in the delimiter match buffer (opposite character like \( and \) automatically match) or a literal list of characters within quotes (ranges and escape sequences allowed).
+character not otherwise specified, __&__ to match the character in the delimiter match buffer (opposite character like \( and \) automatically match) or a literal list of characters within quotes (ranges and escape sequences allowed: see [Escape Sequences](#escapes)).
 When the next character matches any in the list, a jump to the target-state is taken and the character is eaten (we advance to the next character of the file to be colored).